 Academic Honor Committee (Major Rule Violations)

 When faculty members suspect academic dishonesty, regardless of degree and/or nature, they must report it to their department chairs.
 If teacher and chair agree that a violation has occurred, the teacher informs the Academic Dean.
 The Academic Dean, at his discretion, may convene an Academic Honor Committee to consider the allegation and to hear the explanation of the student in question.
 The Academic Honor Committee is composed of:

-- The Academic Dean, who chairs the committee
+- Academic Dean, who chairs the committee and presents the case

-- Three students and two faculty members—selected from a pool of DC representatives
+- Three students and two faculty members—selected from a pool of DC/AHC representatives

 The Academic Dean votes only in the case of a tie.
 A student’s advisor, though present throughout the hearing and deliberations, does not vote.
 Additionally, the classroom teacher or department chair will be present for the hearing, to help the Committee understand the disciplinary context.
-Any student appearing before the Committee has the option of selecting a community member to serve as his or her advocate during the hearing.
+Any students appearing before the Committee have the option of selecting a community member to serve as an advocate during the hearing.
 After the Committee has established the facts, the student and advocate leave the hearing.
 Based upon clear and convincing evidence, and by majority vote, the Committee decides whether a major school rule has been broken.
-If so, the Committee, again by majority vote, formulates a disciplinary response for consideration by the Academic Dean.
+If so, the Committee then, again by majority vote, formulates a disciplinary response for consideration by the Academic Dean.

-The Head of School and/or Academic Dean may alter this procedure and the constitution of the Committee when practical considerations – such as privacy, safety, or logistics – interfere.
+The Assistant Head of School for Student Life and/or Academic Dean may alter this procedure and the constitution of the Committee when practical considerations – such as privacy, safety, or logistics – interfere.

 16 Day Rule

 Seniors forfeit the privilege of being on campus during graduation weekend if they…